 Martin crossed the oriental carpet.
 Was this the Ardabil that Dmitri Romanov had asked about?
 He didn't know that much about carpets, but this one was beautiful, with glowing reds and golds on a pale cream background, accented by dark blue, purple and black.
 He looked up and saw his image in the mirror.
 That was unusual, but then the whole day had been magical.
 He slid the door and looked inside.

 The small and well lighted space was fitted with a narrow six-drawer upright chest of drawers in a pale fruit wood.
 There was also a hanging rod high enough for a tall man's long coat.
 His pants, tie, belt and jacket were on hangers.
 His watch, wallet, crystal sphere, cell phone, keys and change were in a tray on the dresser top, along with something new: a small decagonal change purse.
 It was leather, tanned to a silky finish in a rich black, and folded in on itself to a stable configuration.
 He'd had one just like it, back when he started at Boston Latin and rode the old Boston Elevated Railway trolley over to Warren Avenue.
-He rubbed his thumb over the smooth leather, smiled, and slipped the coins in the purse.
+He rubbed his thumb over the smooth leather, smiled, and slipped the coins into the purse.

 He found his underwear, socks and folded shirt in the dresser.
 Everything looked as it had never even been worn.
 He glanced around.
 There was a chair, just where it was most convenient to both the bed and the closet, with his shoes beside it.
 Right.
 He dressed.
 His clothes were mostly the same — they were the same style, the same color — but everything fit just a little bit better, was just a little bit more pleasant to touch.